tessercat/daoistic-book/book.md

 ## English

-Try to control them,
+When you try to control them,
-end up unleashing them.
+you'll end up unleashing them.

-Try to weaken them,
+When you try to weaken them,
-end up strengthening them.
+you'll end up strengthening them.

-Try to crush them,
+When you try to crush them,
-end up inspiring them.
+you'll end up inspiring them.

-Try to beat them,
+When you try to beat them,
-end up joining them.
+you'll end up joining them.

 They call that
 a glimmer of enlightenment.